Anôsy: Madagascar Republic

-Fort-Dauphin suffered a cholera outbreak in 2000–2001 and syphilis outbreak in 2007, the later resulting in a state of emergency.
+Fort-Dauphin suffered a cholera outbreak in 2000–2001 and syphilis outbreak in 2007, the latter resulting in a state of emergency.
 The World Bank named the town as one of three sites for its Integrated Growth Poles project.
 Port d'Ehola is completed in 2009, enabling QMM to export Ilmenite to Canada.
 In 2011, QMM takes over electricity production for Fort-Dauphin.
-Vigilantism rises in Anosy in response to banditry, with over 100 extralegal executions in 2012.
+Vigilantism rises in Anôsy in response to banditry, with over 100 extralegal executions in 2012.